Skip to main content

 [admin]

-2. Casbin RBAC provides more permissions than RBAC96.
+2. Casbin RBAC offers more flexible permissions than RBAC96.

-RBAC96 defines only 7 permissions: read, write, append, execute, credit, debit, and inquiry.
+RBAC96 defines seven permissions: read, write, append, execute, credit, debit, and inquiry.

 3. Casbin RBAC supports domains.